Competition Teams & Clubs

-Engineering Missions Research Club
+Engineering Missions and Research Club (EMRC)

-High-Performance Computer Club
+High-Performance Computing Computer

 Liberty University’s Renewable Energy Club is dedicated to educating students on the unique and interesting world of Renewable Energy Technologies, including Solar, Wind, Geothermal, and Kinetic energy generation.
 This club participates in events and competitions throughout the year and provides students a place to discuss and design new projects and ideas.